Tanks of the Israel Defense Forces: 1956 Suez Crisis

-At the period right before the 1956 Suez war, the Israelis were also deeply troubled by Egypt’s procurement of large amounts of Soviet weaponry that included 530 armored vehicles, of which 230 were tanks and the influx of this advanced weaponry altered an already shaky balance of power.
+In the period right before the 1956 Suez Crisis, the Israelis became deeply troubled by Egypt's procurement of large amounts of Soviet weaponry that included 530 armored vehicles, of which 230 were tanks; the influx of advanced weaponry altered an already shaky balance of power.
 Additionally, Israel believed Egypt had formed a secret alliance with Jordan and Syria.
+As tensions mounted, Israel asked to purchase 60 M47 tanks from the United States in 1955, but was rejected.
+(Israel applied again in 1958, this time to purchase 100 M47 tanks, but the answer was the same.)

+On 26 July 1956, Egyptian president Gamal Abdel Nasser announced his intention in a speech to natioanize the Suez Canal and sent forces to seize it.
+He also closed the Straits of Tiran to Israeli shipping and blockaded the Gulf of Aqaba, in contravention of the Constantinople Convention of 1888.